<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 ILP Adventure

 You can spend a lifetime in London and not see everything, I’m convinced of it.
-No matter how many times I go, I visit my favorite spots and still run into a new favorite or two…Which is good news for ILP volunteers living in Europe.
+No matter how many times I go, I visit my favorite spots and still run into a new favorite or two…which is good news for ILP volunteers living in Europe!
 You can be living in ILP Europe countries and have London just be a short flight away from where you call home.
+If I were you, I'd think about spending at least one of my weekends or some vacation days exploring all there is to see in this impressive city.

-Europe is full of amazing countries to visit!
+Europe is full of amazing countries to visit (and volunteer in)!

 What You Need To Know About Visiting London